siriusctrl/UniPublic/eodp/README.md

 2. details about each step of data pre-preprocessing
     - data cleaning: transfer the raw data to useable data.
     - data integration: combine similar data from each dataset.
     - data reduction: remove some unwanted or redundent data.
 Maybe delete some real data or delete some features.
     - data transfermation: maybe implement data transfermation or data normalization.
 3. terminologies explain: features, attributes, instances, objects.
     - features: the property of the data, normally is the columns of the data.
 For example, the height and weight of a person.
-    - attributes: same as features **(right?)**
+    - attributes: same as features
     - instances: data items (for the above example, just each person), normally represent number of rows
     - objects: same as instances
 4. the difference between categorical/discrete features versus continuous features